-Allow me to introduce myself.
-My name is Gerben Grave, and I’m a narrative designer, game writer, game design lecturer, scholar, and game enthusiast based in The Netherlands.
+Hi and thanks for visiting my website!
+My name is Gerben Grave, and I’m a narrative designer, game writer, game design lecturer, scholar, and gaming enthusiast based in The Netherlands.

 I decided to combine my oldest hobbies: gaming and writing.
 Through my education as a literary scholar, I not only obtained much knowledge and multiple methods that enable me to approach stories and narratives from different perspectives, but I was able to wield these as tools for the construction of my own stories.